 - 02.01 Verify that the dedicating entity has established adequate controls for performing technical evaluations of items or services to be dedicated.
-This includes the review of materials, parts, equipment, and processes for suitability of application as established in Criterion III of Appendix B. - 02.02 Verify that the dedicating entity has established adequate controls for the acceptance of a CGI using the criteria established in Criterion VII of Appendix B. - 02.03 Verify that the dedicating entity has properly developed and implemented a plan for commercial-grade dedications. - 02.04 Verify that there are adequate controls for the acceptance of items procured that were dedicated by a third party. - 02.05 Inspection of failed safety-related CGI - a.
-Initial Evaluation.
-After reviewing the dedicating entity's evaluation of the failed item, determine if the failed item was procured as a CGI and dedicated for safety-related applications.
-If the failed item was dedicated, review the complete procurement and
+This includes the review of materials, parts, equipment, and processes for suitability of application as established in Criterion III, "Design Control," of Appendix B to 10 CFR Part 50. - 02.02 Verify that the dedicating entity has established adequate controls for the acceptance of a CGI using the criteria established in Criterion VII, "Control of Purchased Equipment, Materials, and Services" of Appendix B to 10 CFR Part 50. - 02.03 Verify that the dedicating entity has properly developed and implemented a plan for commercial-grade dedications. - 02.04 Verify that there are adequate controls for the acceptance of items procured that were dedicated by a third party. - 02.05 Evaluate and assess failed dedicated CGI.